luxonis/depthai-docs-website/source/pages/tutorials/deploying-custom-model.rst

 Myriad X compile parameters
 """""""""""""""""""""""""""

-After converting the model to OpenVINO's IR format (.bin/.xml), we need to use `Compile Tool <https://docs.openvino.ai/2021.4/openvino_inference_engine_tools_compile_tool_README.html>`__ to compile the model to ``.blob``, so it can be deployed to the camera.
+After converting the model to OpenVINO's IR format (.bin/.xml), we need to use :ref:`Compile Tool` to compile the model to ``.blob``, so it can be deployed to the camera.

-Here you can select input layer precision (``-ip``) and number of shave cores used to run the model (using the slider).

-**Input layer precision**: Myriad X only supports FP16 precision, so ``-ip U8`` will add conversion layer U8->FP16 on all input layers of the model - which is what we want, so we will use this default argument.

-**Shaves**: Myriad X in total has 16 SHAVE cores, which are like mini GPU units.
-Compiling with more cores can make the model perform faster, but the proportion of shave cores isn't linear with performance.
-Firmware will warn you about a possibly optimal number of shave cores, which is ``available_cores/2``.
-As by default, each model will run on 2 threads.
-I will use 6 shaves, as that's the optimal number of cores for simple pipelines (which we will create).

 Compiling the model
 """""""""""""""""""